ladybug-tools/ladybug-legacy/resources/Installation_Instructions.md

 #Instructions for Installing Ladybug + Honeybee:

-####Follow steps 0-5 for Ladybug functionality and 0-9 for full functionality
+#####Follow initial steps 0-5 for Ladybug functionality and additional 1-4 for full functionality.

 ###LADYBUG